mikadosoftware/mikadoCMS/mikadocms/data/mikadosoftware.com/orig/articles/govuk_contracting.rst

 I rant on about this in the `OSS4Gov manifesto. <http://www.oss4gov.org/manifesto>`_

-So as I said, I started a campaign website, headed off to LGSA and glad-handed anyone who would listen, paid for a big breakfast bash (visitors - none) and ...
+So as I said, I started a campaign website, headed off to LGA Conference and glad-handed anyone who would listen, paid for a big breakfast bash (visitors - none) and ...
 Nothing happened.

 Was I dejected?
 Was I down heartend?
 Yes actually.
 And well out of pocket for sponsoring lame breakfasts.

-But the dream is stil there.
+But the dream is still there.

-It's because in the digital age, when you are doing socially beneficial work, why in hells name should you have to fight crappy software to get the job done.
+It's because in the digital age, when you are doing socially beneficial work, why in hell's name should you have to fight crappy software to get the job done.
 Shouldn't you get the best software globally possible to do your job, and shouldn't I as a taxpayer get the best deal possible?
 And more than that, it matters in another way.

 In the (excellent, go read it) book "Red Platoon", Medal of Honor winner Clinton Romesha describes fighting off a massive Taliban attack on his camp in Afghanistan.
 The USAF squadron who supported him had a sign above the mess door -"The mission is a 19 year old with a rifle.
 Everything else is support."

 Whilst not taking away anything from that sentiment, I want to steal it to underline why I think OSS in government actually matters - ::